How to Link the Three Financial Statements (Explained)

 • Net Income also increases Retained Earnings on the Balance Sheet

-• CapEx, Depreciation, Debt, and Dividends create other connections
+• CapEx, Depreciation, Debt, and Dividends create other critical connections

 • Aim for 60-90 seconds for your main answer, delivered clearly and confidently